adithiyan03/OpenFoodFactory/README.md

 ## Overview

 This project aims to automate the extraction of nutritional information from product images.
 The pipeline includes image preprocessing, optical character recognition (OCR), data preparation for BERT (Bidirectional Encoder Representations from Transformers), and model training and validation.
-Additionally, the system integrates an open-source Large Language Model (LLM) for classification tasks.

 ## Features